Green Homes Grant fails to deliver

 - solar thermal

-In addition (if households have installed one of the above), households can use their voucher for further energy saving measures.
+In addition (if households have installed one of the above), households could use their voucher for further energy saving measures.
 These "secondary categories" include one or more of the following:

 - double or triple glazing/secondary glazing, when replacing single glazing